altays/wavBender/README.md

 # text2other

 To run, type "node app.js testFile.txt outfile -f=<m/w/j/g/r/b>".
-You will need NodeJS to run this.

 This will use "testfile.txt" from the inputs folder as the source and save a new file starting with the name "outfile."
 The output file will be saved in the "outputs" folder separated by extension.
+To use a different file, add a new file to the inputs folder and specify the new file name instead of "testFile.txt".

+You will need NodeJS to run this.

 Currently supports creating wav files from any kind of input.